What is SBE479?

 How was this Accomplished?

 The ACT now clearly allows certiﬁed 479 organizations to literally share their E.I.N. number (their Employer Tax Identiﬁcation Number) with member employers.
 By doing this the larger group becomes liable as the employer of record for tax and other liability purposes, including employer tax liabilities, for the smaller member groups.

 The transfer and acceptance of these liabilities to the 479 plans:

 Include all the penalties, ﬁnes and lawsuits as any employer would have –encompassing a range of business risks from sexual harassment and discrimination lawsuits, to wage payment improprieties and even extends to situations in which the owners and executives may be personally liable as oﬃcers and ﬁduciaries, etc.

-Furthermore, this ‘sharing’ of the E.I.N. now allows the smaller groups to access the buying power and technology systems of these larger groups – for instance this often, but not always, can dramatically reduce the cost of health beneﬁts, worker’s comp beneﬁts, and cost of HRIS systems, payroll, time and attendance systems, paperless on-boarding, etc.
+Furthermore, this ‘sharing’ of the E.I.N. now allows the smaller groups to access the buying power and technology systems of these larger groups – for instance, this often, but not always, can dramatically reduce the cost of health beneﬁts, worker’s comp beneﬁts, and cost of HRIS systems, payroll, time and attendance systems, paperless onboarding, etc.

 So Far over 130,000 small employers have joined one of the 900 Certiﬁed 479 programs across the United States, representing approximately three million employees.
-In addition to this Federal Act that helps American Businesses, several States have also passed statues that mirror the Federal Act.
+In addition to this Federal Act that helps American Businesses, several States have also passed statutes that mirror the Federal Act.

 Why haven’t you heard about this program?